English Reformation: Reforms reversed

-On 28 June 1540 Cromwell, Henry's longtime advisor and loyal servant, was executed.
+On 28 June 1540 Cromwell, Henry's longtime advisor and loyal servant, was then executed.
 Different reasons were advanced: that Cromwell would not enforce the Act of Six Articles; that he had supported Robert Barnes, Hugh Latimer and other heretics; and that he was responsible for Henry's marriage to Anne of Cleves, his fourth wife.
 Many other arrests under the Act followed.
-On 30 July, the reformers Barnes, William Jerome and Thomas Gerrard were burned at the stake.
-In a display of religious impartiality, Thomas Abell, Richard Featherstone and Edward Powell—all Roman Catholics—were hanged and quartered while the Protestants burned.
-European observers were shocked and bewildered.
+On the 30 July, the reformers Barnes, William Jerome and Thomas Gerrard were burned at the stake.
+In a display of religious impartiality, Thomas Abell, Richard Featherstone and Edward Powell—all Catholics—were hanged and quartered while the Protestants burned.
+European observers were very shocked and bewildered.
 French diplomat Charles de Marillac wrote that Henry's religious policy was a "climax of evils" and that:

-Despite setbacks, Protestants managed to win some victories.
-In May 1541, the King ordered copies of the Great Bible to be placed in all churches; failure to comply would result in a £2 fine.
-Protestants could celebrate the growing access to vernacular scripture as most churches had Bibles by 1545.
-The iconoclastic policies of 1538 were continued in the autumn when the Archbishops of Canterbury and York were ordered to destroy all remaining shrines in England.
+Despite some setbacks, Protestants managed to win some victories.
+In May 1541 the King ordered copies of the Great Bible to be placed in all churches; any failure to comply would result in a £2 fine.
+The Protestants could celebrate the growing access to vernacular scripture as most churches had Bibles by 1545.
+The iconoclastic policies of 1538 were continued in the autumn when the Archbishops of Canterbury and York were ordered to destroy all the remaining shrines in England.
 Furthermore, Cranmer survived formal charges of heresy in the Prebendaries' Plot of 1543.

 Traditionalists, nevertheless, seemed to have the upper hand.
 By the spring of 1543, Protestant innovations had been reversed, and only the break with Rome and the dissolution of the monasteries remained unchanged.
 In May 1543, a new formulary was published to replace the Bishops' Book.
 This King's Book rejected justification by faith alone and defended traditional ceremonies and the use of images.
-This was followed days later by passage of the Act for the Advancement of True Religion, which restricted Bible reading to men and women of noble birth.
+This was followed days later by passage of the Act for the Advancement of True Religion, which restricted the Bible reading to men and women of noble birth.
 Henry expressed his fears to Parliament in 1545 that "the Word of God, is disputed, rhymed, sung and jangled in every ale house and tavern, contrary to the true meaning and doctrine of the same."